ivanleoncz/DN-SSL/README.md

 * To demonstrate that you don't need ** TO NUKE SSL CERTIFICATES **

-  * To nuke Self-Signed SSL Certificates is totally against the principle of security that you're planning to promote for your application. *
+  * To nuke Self-Signed SSL Certificates goes totally against the principle of security that you're planning to promote.

 * To provide and example of integration among Python, FLASK, MongoDB and Android.

   * Use this example for your further projects and improve this example if you want to.
-Have fun :)! *
+Have fun :)!

 ### A little bit of SSL...